How to Maintain Your Wood-Fired Hot Tub: The Complete Guide

 • Inspect for dryness or minor surface cracks

-Electrical Components and LED Lighting
+Electrical components and LED lighting

-• Keep the electrical box dry
+• Keep the electrical box dry at all times

-• Inspect wiring seasonally
+• Inspect wiring seasonally for wear or damage

 • Ensure protective seals remain intact